North American community members: How to become an elected member of NAASC:

 YOU MUST BE IN NORTH AMERICA (USA, CANADA, MEXICO) TO NOMINATE, BE NOMINATED, OR VOTE

-What NAASC Members Do
+What NAASC members do

 • Our mission is to promote Arabidopsis research and researchers to perform cutting edge biology, and provide opportunities to engage and diversify the next generation of scientists.

-• Our three foci (in no specific order) are:
+• Our three foci are:

 • Advocate/Support Fundamental Plant Biology using Arabidopsis: See NAASC publications & events for this theme here.